Tech ads during the Super Bowl offered a shiny — or is it dark? — vision of the future

 The spots in some ways evoke “1984,” the mega-famous ad of nearly four decades ago in which Steve Jobs marketed the Apple Macintosh as a democratizing and personalizing tool — an ad that would go on to set the cultural table for a consumer embrace of technology that continues with personal devices like the iPhone and non-Apple products today.

-The spots also shared parallels to the E*trade talking-baby (itself making a return Sunday), which when it first appeared 13 years ago in a way cuddlefied the then-unsettling prospect of conducting stock trades online.
+The spots also shared parallels to the E*trade talking baby (itself making a return Sunday), which when it first appeared 13 years ago in a way cuddlefied the then-unsettling prospect of conducting stock trades online.

 Not that this is simple to accomplish.
 “We want to feel like we’re on a continuum and we’re safe and the world doesn’t change,” Nudd said.
 “But how do you square that with being a company that’s trying to change the world?”
 He particularly noted the Meta commercial, which “assumes a rosy vision of the future that people might not share.”

 One need not sink into the metaverse to feel a tech-enabled anxiety; amid a potential surveillance future also lies the grimness of a consumerist present.
-Many of the ads, said James Bessen, executive director of the Technology & Policy Research Initiative at Boston University’s Law School “seem to be just more hype, pretending these machines can do far more than what they actually do.
+Many of the ads, said James Bessen, executive director of the Technology & Policy Research Initiative at Boston University’s School of Law, “seem to be just more hype, pretending these machines can do far more than what they actually do.

 “But apparently even this sort of hype helps sell things,” he said.
 “Elon Musk has been playing this game for years.”